olcf/wraprun/README.md

 $ wraprun -n 2,2,2 --w-cd /foo/dir1,/foo/dir2,/foo/dir3 ./foo.out : ...
 ```

 For non MPI executables a wrapper application, `serial`, is provided.
 This wrapper ensures that all executables will run to completion before aprun exits.
-To use place, `serial` in front of your application and arguments:
+To use, place `serial` in front of your application and arguments:
 ```
 $ wraprun -n 1 serial ./foo.out -foo_args : ...
 ```